-Up until this point we have used maps to find locations on the Earth.
-While they are in fact great for such a task, maps have many other uses.
-They are graphic representations of the Earth, and as such can show location and topography as well as patterns across space.
-In this lab you will make a series of choropleth maps.
+A map's greatest strength is its ability to quickly tell a story with data.
+A good map will show the reader something within just a minute or so, and the best maps for this are called choropleth maps.
 A choropleth map is a map that uses fixed boundaries and a consistent symbology to illustrate facts about the places mapped.
-For example, Figure 15.1 shows the population density, or number of people per square kilometer, of Europe.
+For example, Figure 1 shows the population density, or number of people per square kilometer, of Europe.

-Figure 15.1.
+Figure 1.
 Choropleth map of Europe's population density.

-15.2.
-Mapping population statistics in the Middle East
+Mapping Internet use in the Middle East

-For this lab you will make a series of three choropleth maps illustrating population counts in the Middle East.
+For this exercise, you will make a series of three choropleth maps illustrating population counts in the Middle East.
 Your first map will show the population growth of each country in the region.
 The second map will show children aged 14 and under as a percentage of the total population.
 The third map will show seniors aged 65 and above as a percentage of the total population.

 Before you begin to color in countries on the maps below, you will need to think about the information you are trying to present to determine the best way to visualize it.
 First you need to look at your data.
-All of the data you will need for this lab is provided in figure 15.3.
+All of the data you will need for this lab is provided in Figure 3.
 Your first map will be showing the population growth rate in the Middle East, and of course, those values filled out in the table.
 You'll have to do some work before your data is ready to map.